ManticoreGamesInc/platform-documentation/src/references/media_library.md

 Content that can be uploaded such as images supports JPEG, JPG, and PNG, along with support for transparency.

-There is an account limit of 100 images or 104MB, whichever is hit first.
-Individual images have a 5MB limit.
+There is an account limit of 100 images or 104 MB, whichever is hit first.
+Individual images have a 5 MB limit.

 ## Opening the Media Library